dhaneshkk/haskell-programming/notes-types.md

 you the limitations of possible values for any type that has an instance of that particular typeclass

+Polymorphic type variables give us the ability to implement expressions that can accept arguments and return results of different types without having to write variations on the same expression for each type.

+type signatures may have
+"three" kinds of types: "concrete", "constrained polymorphic", or "parametrically polymorphic".

+If a type is a set of possible values, then a type variable represents a set of possible types.
+When there is no typeclass constraint, the set of possible types a variable could represent is effectively unlimited.
+Typeclass constraints limit the set of potential types (and, thus, potential values) while also passing along the common functions that can be used with those values.

+For example,an "Int" is only an Int, but it can make use of the methods of the "Num" and "Integral" typeclasses because it has instances of both.

+In sum, if a variable could be anything, then there’s little that can be done to it because it has no methods.
+If it can be some types (say, a type that is an instance of Num), then it has some methods.
+If it is a concrete type, you lose the type flexibility but, due to the additive nature of typeclass inheritance, gain more potential methods.

+Parametricity means that the behavior of a function with respect to the types of its (parametrically polymorphic) arguments is uniform.
+The behavior can not change just because it was applied to an argument of a different type

 Integral numbers : whole numbers, positive and negative.
 1. Int: This type is a fixed-precision integer.
 By “fixed precision,” we